trufnetwork/truf-node-operator/README.md

 For further assistance, join our [Discord community](https://discord.com/invite/5AMCBYxfW4) or open an issue on our [GitHub repository](https://github.com/truflation/tsn-node-operator/issues).

-Welcome to the TSN network!
+Welcome to the Truflation Stream Network!
 Your participation helps build a more robust and decentralized data infrastructure.